Nuitka/Nuitka-website/site/user-documentation/use-cases.rst

 With data files, you are largely on your own.
 Nuitka keeps track of ones that are needed by popular packages, but it might be incomplete.
 Raise issues if you encounter something in these.
 Even better, raise PRs with enhancements to the Nuitka Package Configuration.
-With want 3rd party software to just work out of the box.
+We want 3rd party software to just work out of the box.

 When that is working, you can use the onefile mode if you so desire.